Sharleen10/Personal-Portfolio/README.md

 Welcome to my portfolio website!
-This repository contains the source code for my personal portfolio, where I showcase my skills, education and experiences in IT.
+My Name is Sharleen and this repository contains the source code for my personal portfolio website, where I showcase my skills, education and experiences in IT.
+It has a chatbot to answer any questions about me related to the website.

 🚀 Live Demo